-Now that you know what Twitter is and how it works, you may be considering using it.
+Now that you've discovered what Twitter is and how it works, you may be considering using it.
 But an important step to take before doing that is learning how safe and secure Twitter is.
-In this article, we’ll tell you what you need to know about safety and security on Twitter, and give you some great tips for how to stay safe if you choose to sign up for a Twitter account.
+In this article, we’ll tell you what you need to know about safety and security on Twitter, and give you some great tips for how to stay safe if you choose to sign up for an account.

 Once you hit the Post button, you can’t take back what you’ve put out into the Twitterverse.
 Though you can delete your tweets, it’s possible that someone will see a tweet before you remove it.
 Always think carefully about who will be seeing your tweets, and remember that any information you post becomes the property of Twitter.